Juyong/3DFace/README.md

 ## Dependencies

-To use the CoarseData, one needs the [Basel Face Model](http://faces.cs.unibas.ch/bfm/?nav=1-0&id=basel_face_model), which is used as the 3DMM identity in our method.
+To use the CoarseData, one needs the [Basel Face Model](http://faces.cs.unibas.ch/bfm/?nav=1-0&id=basel_face_model), which is used as the parametric identity face model in our method.

 ## Usage